ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-ggplot.md

 ### Examples

-1. Suppose the finance manager wants to visualize boxplots of `average_salary` and loan `payments` in a single graph.
-We will, first, join all three tables to obtain the relevant data, save the output as a CTE, and use that CTE for `%sqlplot boxplot`:
+1. Suppose the finance manager wants to visualize boxplots of `average_salary` and loan `payments` of those customers who have loans.
+We can do so in a single plot!
+We will first join all three tables to obtain the relevant data, save the output as a CTE, and use that CTE for `%sqlplot boxplot`:

 ```{code-cell} ipython3
 %%sql --save sqlplot_boxplot_example